-Results for candidates who sit the LAT 2019 will be available in late November 2019.
-A notification email will be sent to all candidates who sat the test regarding the release of results.
+Results for candidates who sat the LAT 2020 are now available.
+A notification email has been sent to all candidates who sat the test regarding the release of results.
 The email includes information about how to retrieve your results statement online via your account.

-Your results statement will provide a single reporting score in the range of 0-100, and a percentile band indicating how you have performed relative to all other candidates who sat the LAT in 2019.
+Your results statement will provide a single reporting score in the range of 0-100, and a percentile band indicating how you have performed relative to all other candidates who sat the LAT in 2020.
 There are no pass or fail scores.
+You can compare your performance to other candidates who sat the LAT 2020 by finding your percentile rank on the Ogive.

 For security purposes, results will not be sent by email or fax, nor will details be given over the phone.
 This is to protect candidate confidentiality.